tsipkens/bidias/README.md

 ## Getting started: A sample inversion

-Any inversion has three components: (*i*) data, whether built from a synthetic phantom or experiments; (*ii*) a mathematical kernel, which contains the device transfer functions and charging fractions, if relevant; and (*iii*) an inversion step where the previous two components are used to estimate the size distributions.
+Inversions have four components: (**1**) a mathematical kernel, which contains the device transfer functions and charging fractions, if relevant; (**2**) data, whether built from a synthetic phantom or experiments; and (**3**) an inversion step where the previous two components are used to estimate the size distributions.
 In many ways, the procedure is the same as the standard 1D inversion of aerosol size distributions, with many of the same benefits (e.g., multiple charge correction).
 In this example, we will build a phantom mass-mobility distribution, thereby considering particle mass analyzer-differential mobility analyzer measurements; generate corrupted, synthetic data; and then perform an inversion using two different inversion schemes.

 First, let's create an instance of the [Grid](#31-grid-class) class, which is used to discretize mass-mobility space:

 ```Matlab
 % Span of grid.